 Occasionally these caches are on client machines, so attacker can't simply forge packets from cache . . . so attacker intercepts and forges all the subsequent packets: web pages, email, etc.

-Administrator can to protect web pages ... but then what is stopped by DNS accomplish anything?
+Administrator can use HTTI to protect web pages ... but then what attack is stopped by DNSSEC?